 Technology is all around us and is becoming an increasingly integral part of our everyday lives.
 Most of us use our smartphones to keep up with politics and world news, send emails and text messages, and quickly find answers to any questions with a quick Google search.
-The days of scouring encyclopedias, almanacs, and print newspapers are behind us…for some of us.
-But what about the millions who live without regular access to internet and technology, or those who struggle to understand how to use the ever-evolving technology of our modern world.
+The days of scouring encyclopedias, almanacs, and print newspapers are behind us…but not for all of us.
+There are millions who live without regular access to the internet and those who struggle to understand how to use the ever-evolving technology of our modern world.
 This gap between those that have and understand and those that don't is called the digital divide.

 It is also important to consider a third facet: incentive.
 Because, similar to the struggle of a girl in STEM, too many students are being shown that a digital world has no place for them in it—not academically, nor in their career opportunities—and feel no incentive to try to keep up.

-The digital divide is a global struggle and, around the world, it has been observed that the people with the least resources are the people most affected by it.
-In the United States, this means people who live in rural communities, the elderly, and people (especially children) in poor communities of color.
+The digital divide is a global struggle and, around the world, it has been observed that the people with the least resources most affected.
+This means people who live in rural communities, the elderly, and people (especially children) in poor communities of color.
 A study by the Pew Research Center reported that the 10 percent of adults who don’t use the internet come from those groups.

-The combined lack of access and digital literacy places low-income students (especially students of color) at an even greater educational disadvantage, as well as a competitive disadvantage in higher education and employment opportunities after graduation.
+The combined lack of access and digital literacy places low-income students (especially students of color) at an even greater educational disadvantage, They also face a competitive disadvantage in higher education and in employment opportunities after graduation.
 Even where access exists within schools, some teachers report struggles to keep students engaged and excited about using technology to meet educational objectives.
-While there are no easy solutions to combating these disparities, there are steps you can take in your classroom, including:
+Though there are no easy digital divide solutions, there are steps you can take in your classroom, including:

 Creating professional development plans and objectives with your administration team for the introduction of educational technology and devices in your classroom.